Kevin Rozzoli: Political career

 Rozzoli sought to model his time in the Speaker's chair on the role of the Speaker of the House of Commons and has been the last speaker in the NSW Parliament so far to wear the full traditional dress of the Speaker, which includes the wig and full legal dress.
 Rozzoli's strict impartiality and affability as Speaker earned him great credit from all sides during the turbulent period of the hung parliament from 1991 to 1995 and was the only speaker of the Legislative Assembly in the 20th century to not have had a dissent or censure motion moved against him.

-In 1999 the University of Western Sydney awarded him with a Doctorate of Letters (D.Litt.) recognising his services to the University of Western Sydney.
-On 1 January 2001 Rozzoli, as a serving Member of Parliament, was awarded the Centenary Medal.
+In 1999, the University of Western Sydney awarded him with a Doctorate of Letters (D.Litt.) recognising his services to the university.
+On 1 January 2001, Rozzoli, as a serving Member of Parliament, was awarded the Centenary Medal.
 His brother Ron was also awarded the medal for his service to the Richmond School of Arts.
 Rozzoli attempted to recontest his seat for a tenth time at the 2003 election, but amidst a period of intra-party factional conflict, was defeated for Liberal preselection by former Hornsby mayor Steven Pringle.
 The animosity created by defeating Rozzoli after thirty years was later touted as a factor in Pringle's own loss of preselection to Ray Williams after only one term; at the time, Rozzoli stated "what comes around, goes around".